jinghuazhao/physalia/docs/Notes.md

 pip install nbconvert
 notedown DeepSeek.md > DeepSeek.ipynb
-jupyter nbconvert --to html --execute DeepSeek.ipynb
+jupyter nbconvert --to html --execute DeepSeek.ipynb jupyter nbconvert DeepSeek.ipynb --to script
 ```

 where the Markdown document is converted to Jupyter notebook, which is executed before converted to .html.
+The Python script is also obtained later on.

 ## MarkDown editor